roesttezz/ftcase/README.md

 ### If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

 While offering the JPM Coin exclusively to the institutional customers can be a great start, JPMorgan Chase, at some points, will face the need to introduce a product that is designed to serve the mass public and individual customers before their competitors take up all the market capitalization in the retail investors market.